splendente/nuxt/docs/3.api/4.commands/prepare.md

 ---
 title: 'nuxt prepare'
-description: prepare コマンドは、アプリケーションに .nuxt ディレクトリを作成し、型を生成します。
+description: The prepare command creates a .nuxt directory in your application and generates types.
 links:
   - label: Source
     icon: i-simple-icons-github